jdconley/argon2themax/README.md

 // Grab the options we want to use.
 // These default options will take close to, but not more than, 250ms to compute a hash.
+// The first run of getMaxOptions() takes a while (~15s on my laptop) so you should
+// call it at startup, not when the first password hash request comes in.
-// You'll want to store them, because finding them is expensive (~15s on my laptop). const options = await argon2.getMaxOptions();
+// Subsequent calls use a cache. const options = await argon2.getMaxOptions();

-// Each password should have a secure, unique, hash.
+// Each password should have a secure, unique, salt.
 The argon2 module provides that. const salt = await argon2.generateSalt();

 // Hashing happens in an asynchronous event using libuv so your system can